domasd/UniversityApps/Kompiuteriniai tinklai - Socket serveris ir klientas/Readme.txt

 Client app starts with a console parameter called IP and PORT.
 It connects to the indicated server with given port.
 Commands: list - lists all the active auctions with Id's; [AuctionId] [Bid]

-Known flaws: it could be a pitfall if to parallel threads will acess Server's save auction to file function.
+Known flaws: it could be a pitfall if two or more parallel threads will acess Server's save auction to file function.